Vanint/OA3/README.md

 # Supplementary

-This supplemental file provides the proofs of theorems and additional experiment results.
+This supplemental file provides the proofs for all theorems and additional experiment results.

 # Donwload links for Datasets: